Eric-Lingren/oanda_v20_platform_public/readme.md

 ## Included Robots:

 This is a sample repo.
 As such, everything is fully functional, but this contains no profitable robot algorithms.
-You can view the included robot algorithms in the strategies/forex_bots_python folder [here.](./strategies/forex_python_bots)
+You can view the included robot algorithms in the strategies/forex_bots_python folder [here.](https://github.com/Eric-Lingren/oanda_v20_platform_public/tree/master/strategies/forex_bots_python)

 Included is a simple price printer, a basic order execution bot, and a simple RSI execution bot.

 Feel free to use this as a platform for your own usage and development of your own robots or contact me if you have ideas of things you would like to see built.

+**None of these bots are profitable!
+They are for demonstration purposes only.
+I will not be responsible if you run them on a live account.**
 ## Tips:

 ### Indicators:

 All indicators are custom built.
-If you need more than those included, you will need to build your own into the framweork.
+If you need more than those included, you will need to build your own into the framework.
 ### Here are some example method calls for reference:
     # print(oanda.Account.get_account())
     # print(oanda.Account.get_account_balance())